-Do You Really Suffer From Social Anxiety Disorder or is it Something Else?
+Do You Have Social Anxiety Disorder or is it Something Else?

 Given the similarity between social anxiety and other psychological disorders, it helps to look at the circumstances that trigger the anxiety as well as the specific content of the individual’s concerns.
 The following conditions are most commonly confused with SAD.